Osmosis-Wrench/OStrap/README.md

 ## Known Issues:
 Some SOS based schlong strapons (CBBE Futa Schlong SE, for example) don't seem to sucessfully equip unless they have been manually equiped at least once during that play session.
+Will equip a strapon in all F/F scenes, even ones that don't make a heap of sense like kissing or fingering.

 ## Contributing
 Feel free to fork and make a PR if you feel you have something to add or improve.